 Monday Very hot and humid.
 Cloudy.
 Very high (90%) chance of showers.
 A thunderstorm likely in the late afternoon and evening.
 Light winds becoming NE 15 to 20 km/h in the middle of the day then shifting SW in the early afternoon.

 Tuesday Medium (40%) chance of showers in the early morning.
 The chance of a thunderstorm in the early morning.
 Sunny afternoon.
 Winds SW 20 to 30 km/h turning S in the morning.

-Wednesday Partly cloudy.
-Winds S 20 to 30 km/h tending SE 15 to 25 km/h during the morning.
+Wednesday Mostly sunny.
+Winds S 15 to 25 km/h becoming light during the morning then becoming S 15 to 25 km/h during the evening.

 Riverland Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 A couple of scorchers are on the way for Adelaide, Melbourne, Canberra and Sydney over the next few days.

 Following a good start to January 2017 rainfall, when 125mm fell during the first 48 hours of the year, conditions have been relatively dry for the Northern Territory capital.